trussworks/trussels-guide/trussels.md

 We’d like to be sure that each Trussel has a chance to meet at least one other Trussel in the flesh within their first three months.
 We also have :lock:[a guide for how to visit other Trussels](https://docs.google.com/document/d/1OrlraUQuNnHSJNFZVFbsbF3hvtgGiuisWFdnfJKduKA/edit).

 ## Practice: Helping us to hire: Interviewing solo or as lead
-After 90 days, you may be lead on an interview or do a phone screen solo. :lock:[Here are some training materials in how to conduct phone screens](https://drive.google.com/drive/u/0/folders/1hLOH71dSI0B3H5XltXlE6scXQL7GY1cQ).
+After 90 days, you may be lead on an interview or do an intro interview solo. :lock:[Here are some training materials in how to conduct intro interviews](https://drive.google.com/drive/u/0/folders/1hLOH71dSI0B3H5XltXlE6scXQL7GY1cQ).

 Remember in weeks one and two when we talked about helping us to hire?
 Review that section to remember what we look for when hiring, the tool we use (Lever), how much time per week it might take up, and what resources are available to you.